 Slobbr has already generated significant press with quotes from co-founder, Michelle Fournier, in local publications like Boston Magazine, The Boston Globe, and Bostinno.
 Most recently, Fournier was quoted in Forbes Magazine, elevating her impact and Slobbr’s role and significance in this emerging market.

 Join Our Pack

 Slobbr is poised to become the leading application in the Dog Friendly Place market.
 In addition to having an exceptional product, a team of uniquely qualified Slobbr’ers, a talented and influential board of advisors - Slobbr also has the ear and attention of the dog community.
 These “dog-gone” amazing assets combined with the booming Pet Industry (and emerging Pet Tech markets) makes Slobbr a smart investment for both the seasoned and novice investor.

 In addition, Slobbr was created by passionate dog people for passionate dog people who truly want to live life with their dogs.
 This opportunity allows you, our dog people, to own your very own piece of Slobbr.
 With this raise Slobbr will be able to continue to bring you exciting updates to the Slobbr technology, more great dog friendly events, and of course expand their incredible team of Slobbr'ers.
 So ask yourself, Do You Slobbr?

-This is an offering of Class A Unit in New Slobbr, LLC, doing business as Slobbr, which must raise at least $20,000 by May 8, 2017 at 4:00pm ET.
-If the offering doesn't reach its target, then your money will be refunded.
-The offering can issue additional securities to raise up to $400,000, its maximum.
+This is an offering of Class A Unit, under registration exemption 4(a)(6), in New Slobbr, LLC, doing business as Slobbr.
+This offering must raise at least $20,000 by May 8, 2017 at 4:00pm ET.
+If this offering doesn’t reach its target, then your money will be refunded.
+Slobbr may issue additional securities to raise up to $400,000, the offering’s maximum.

 If the offering is successful at raising the maximum amount, then the company’s implied valuation after the offering (sometimes called its post-money valuation) will be: